dataspecer/ds-wdoi/source/README.md

 > Notes:
 >    - Some properties do not have a domain, thus cannot be used on any class.
 The api service accounts in for this.

+## Multilinguality

+- It is important to mention that we mainly focus on the English part of the Wikidata.
+- During preprocessing, a user is able to input languages he would like to be included in the classes and properties.
+- But we always enforce the English language, since it is the most widely used.
+- We also decided to exlude classes/properties which do not contain the selected languages (including the English), since the user would not be able to search for the classes.
+  - However, removing the classes can lead to breaking the hierarchy, but the question is whether the highly specific classes dependent on language form deep hierarchies.
+      - On the other, it is hard to assess the benefit of highly specific classes depending on the language inside Dataspecer.
+      - It can also mean that the classes were some testing case of a user and can bear no value.
+  - Right now, we have decided to exclude all the classes and properties with no label.

 ## Architecture overview